-The Islanders beat the Vancouver Canucks 5-4, on Dec.
+The Islanders beat the Vancouver Canucks 5-4 on Dec.
 3, 1984, to earn their 500th win in franchise history.
 The milestone win came in their 980th game.
-The only team to win 500 games faster were the Bruins, who needed 976 games to accomplish this feat.
+The only team to win 500 games faster was the Bruins, who needed 976 games to accomplish this feat.

 On Dec.
 3, 1991, Brian Mullen’s goal in extra time gave the San Jose Sharks their first-ever overtime victory.
 The 3-2 win over the Kings extended their unbeaten streak to four games (3-0-1).

 Mats Sundin scored a goal and an assist in the first period for his 500th career point on Dec.
 3, 1996, when the Maple Leafs beat the visiting St. Louis Blues 2-0.
 Rookie goaltender Marcel Cousineau and Felix Potvin shared the shutout.

 Patrick Kane had a goal and two assists on Dec.
 3, 2015, in the Blackhawks’ 4-3 overtime loss at the Ottawa Senators.
 This was the 21st game in a row with at least one point for Kane, tying Bobby Hull for the longest point streak in team history.

 A total of 14 current and former NHL players have been born on this date.
 The most notable names of this small group are Bob MacMillan (69), Mike Ramsey (61), Igor Larionov (61), Tom Preissing (43), Julius Honka (26), and Rasmus Asplund (24).